MAGE: Machine-generated Text Detection in the Wild: Results

 \paragraph{Unseen Models.}

-Among all methods, the Longformer detector is the only one that performs well (with an AvgRec of 86.61\% and AUROC of 0.95) when detecting texts from new LLMs.
-The performance of FastText further degrades, with AvgRec dropping from 78.80\% to 68.61\%.
+Among all methods, the Longformer detector is the only one that performs well (with an AUROC of 0.95 and AvgRec of 86.61\%) when detecting texts from unseen LLMs.
+The performance of FastText further degrades, with AUROC dropping from 0.83 to 0.74.
+GLTR faces a significant challenge when it comes to unseen models.
+Its AUROC of 0.65 suggests that it struggles to differentiate between different text sources.
 The detection performance (Longformer) on each unseen model set is shown in Figure \ref{fig:model_set}.
-The Lonformer classifier has the most difficulty distinguishing texts generated by the OpenAI and FLAN-T5 models from human-written ones.
-By comparison, the detector can identify most of the deepfake texts from other models, even if it has not encountered any of them during training.
-On the other hand, the difficulty of detection is also influenced by different prompts used for model generation.
-As shown in Table \ref{tab:prompt_type}, Texts generated from specific prompts are harder to distinguish than the other two types because they follow a detailed prompt condition, making them more similar to human-written texts.
+The Longformer classifier has the most difficulty distinguishing texts generated by the OpenAI and FLAN-T5 models from human-written ones.
+By comparison, the detector can identify most of the machine-generated texts from other models, even if it has not encountered any of them during training.
+On the other hand, the difficulty of detection is influenced by the prompt types used for model generation.
+Texts generated from specific prompts (OpenAI(s)) are harder to distinguish than continuation prompts (OpenAI(c)) and topical prompts (OpenAI(t)).
+This can be because they follow a detailed prompt condition, making them more similar to human-written texts.

 \paragraph{Unseen Domains.}